• Skip to primary navigation

 Formulas:

-Below are the formula for the transistor base resistor R1 for above circuit diagram simple light operated relay circuit:
+Below is a easy formula to find base resistor R1 for light relay circuit:

-The following formula can be used to get the base current IB:
+Use this formula to find base current IB:

-• VBE is the base emitter voltage of the BC547 transistor is commonly measured at 0.7V.
+• VBE is base emitter voltage of BC547 which is around 0.7V

 Note: